vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 ## Great!
 Now you know how the Vipps Login process works.

-Take a look at the technical documentation in the [Vipps Login API Guide](../api-guide/README.md).
+Take a look at the technical documentation in the [Login API Guide](../api-guide/README.md).